jmagdanz/ArcticAlaskaSubsistenceNetworks/README.md

 If you use data from this repository, please contact the principal investigators for additional information and caveats.

-# Project Report
+# Original Project Report
-Please cite the original project report (Kofinas et al 2016) and, when appropriate, the article associated with specific data sets.

 Kofinas, Gary, Shauna B.  BurnSilver, James S. Magdanz, Rhian Stotts, and Marcy M. Okada.
 2016.
 Subsistence Sharing Networks and Cooperation: Kaktovik, Wainwright, and Venetie, Alaska.: Bureau of Oceans Energy Management. https://www.boem.gov/BOEM-2015-23/

+Please cite the original project report and, when appropriate, articles (below) associated with specific data sets.

 # Additional Citations